Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 MJO/WWB/Wind Projections:

-Phase Diagrams - 2 week forecast (CA and GEFS): (3/14) The statistical model depicts the Active signal was moderate over the East Maritime Continent today.
-The forecast indicates it is to move to the East Pacific varying between weak to moderate status over the next 15 days.
-The dynamic model indicates the Active Phase tracking east to the West Pacific building to strong status on days 4-6 of the model run then slowly weakening to modest strength on day 15 of the model run over the Atlantic.
+Phase Diagrams - 2 week forecast (CA and GEFS): (4/14) The statistical model depicts the Active signal was weak over the East Indian Ocean today.
+The forecast indicates it is to move to the far west Maritime Continent over the next 15 days at very weak status.
+The dynamic model indicates the same thing.

-40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (3/14) A strong Active MJO pattern (wet air) was building over the KWGA today.
-The Active MJO is to slowly ease east through the KWGA at strong strength through 3/24.
-A strong Inactive MJO (dry air) is to follow moving over the KWGA on 4/3 tracking east through the end of the model run on 4/23 and mostly east of the KWGA then as a new weak Active Phase starting building into the KWGA.
+40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (4/30) A moderate Active MJO pattern (wet air) was starting to build over the KWGA today.
+The Active MJO (wet air) is to be filling the KWGA 5/5 holding through 5/15 while moving east.
+After that a weak Inactive MJO (dry air) is to start filtering into the KWGA 5/25 and then filling it through the end of the model run on 6/9.

 CFSv2 3 month forecast for 850 mb winds, MJO, Rossby etc - Alternate link